BendyLand/md2html/README.md

 ## About

-I didn't have much reason to make this beyond my enjoyment of CLI tools and text parsing.
+I dont't have much reason to make this beyond my enjoyment of CLI tools and text parsing.
 I wouldn't recommend relying on it for critical functionality, but I'll still try to make it work the best I can.